+Are eggs bad for acne?
+Well that depends on how your body reacts to them.
 The primary reason eggs cause acne is because the protein found in egg whites (albumin) is notoriously hard to digest.
 WHY THIS MATTERS: proteins that aren’t broken down properly will clog up your lymphatic system (that network of detox pathways that runs through your body).
 You will mainly see this pattern of inflammation in the mid-face, starting near the nostril area, moving down the inner cheeks and all the way down to the chin.
+If you experience acne around your mouth and chin, eggs may be the culprit.
 This is a major lymphatic pathway in your face and that’s why this area tends to get distinctly inflamed.
 If eggs are being eaten daily, the pattern of inflammation can travel to the underside of your neck (near your lymph nodes) or the other major lymphatic area- the temples.
-Sometimes it appears right under the cheekbone but most commonly it’s right down the middle of the face from like a parentheses around your mouth or on your neck.
+Sometimes it appears right under the cheekbone but most commonly it’s right down the middle of the face from like parentheses around your mouth or on your neck.

 The lymphatic system is the most underrated (but HUGELY important body system) that gets ignored by western medicine and western dermatology.
-It’s so unfortunate, because we are taught to only think of acne as hormonal or bacterial, so people often mistake lymphatic acne for hormonal acne.
+It’s so unfortunate, because we are taught to only think of a skin breakout to be caused by hormonal or bacterial acne, so people often mistake lymphatic acne for hormonal acne.
 Doctors will prescribe hormone modifiers like spironolactone, isotretinoin (“accutane”) or birth control to control sebum (oil) but this is like taking the batteries out of your smoke detector.
 It’s not a real solution, and the acne will come right back once you stop.
 If you are not digesting protein well, eating too much of it, or eating a hard-to-digest protein like eggs, this will absolutely lead to lymphatic blockage and you will see it in specific patterns on the face that are not just “hormonal”.
 FYI, hormonal acne tends to appear where you’d have the most hair follicles, so it’s generally all over the lower face and not in such a distinct pathway pattern like we are describing.

 Eggs are a hormonal ovulation pod from a chicken that’s waiting for some sperm action.
 As sexy as that sounds, an egg is full of progesterone which is one of the acne-triggering hormones for many people.
-Your body naturally creates its own progesterone, so regularly consuming extra hormones can disrupt your body’s natural levels.
+Your body naturally creates its own progesterone, so regularly consuming extra hormones can disrupt your body’s natural levels and lead to an acne breakout.
 When some people switch to a low-carb or Keto diet (a common example) they might start eating multiple eggs a day.
 Such high levels of progesterone are problematic for most acne sufferers.

-Everybody is unique and has different levels and types of inflammation going on, so getting to know your system is key.
+Everybody is unique and has different levels and types of inflammation going on, so getting to know your system is key if you want to prevent your acne breakout problems.
 If you have acne, eliminate eggs completely (if it’s just in a baked item you’re fine, but avoid eating them solo).
 Eliminate for a month.
 If this was your trigger, you’ll see a reduction in inflammation within 10-14 days.
 Once you are clear you can try having one egg by itself and see if that does anything to you.
 Slowly reintroducing is how you know what your unique threshold is.
 We do not advise having eggs multiple days in a row as part of your testing process though.
 Just have one, wait a week, then have another.
 You should see a breakout from eggs within 3 days after consumption.
 The goal is to see how much you can eat without any problems.
 That said, anything that inflames you should be generally avoided and only eaten sporadically.

 - Eat the bulk of your protein before 6:00 pm.
 The earlier the better.